(Buddhist flash fiction)

 2. If running for National office, get the support of local kingpins.
 They can help deliver votes.

-3. Choose the political party with the most number of winnable candidates.
+3. Tell people you will win.
+Filipinos will not vote for you if they know you will lose (sayang ang boto).
+Choose the political party with the most number of winnable candidates.
+If running for local office, get the endorsement of the winnable national candidates.
 Their ‘magic’ will rub on you (heads up: no point looking for policy bedmates, political parties don’t have ideologies).

 4. Attack the administration if you can.
 Even if you were part of the administration, it can help, people won’t notice.